danielrenzal/rock-paper-scissors/README.md

 # rock-paper-scissors

-This project is based from one of the tutorials that I've watched on YouTube to learn JavaScript (link:).
+This project is based from one of the tutorials that I've watched on YouTube to learn JavaScript (link: https://www.youtube.com/watch?v=qWPtKtYEsN4).

 I have made some changes/additions such as: